 Coffee production in this region is relatively new due to the presence of guerilla groups over the past few decades.
-Three years ago, we had the opportunity to start sourcing coffee from this special and exotic region, working directly with coffee farmers, as well as with the indigenous community (Resguardo de Inga Aponte).

 “El Cascabel has delicious acidic notes of mangosteen, orange peel, red apple.
 This combined with vanilla, caramel and a silky body.”